ASaiM/hmp_mock_tests/doc/report/report.md

     - \usepackage{pdflscape}
     - \usepackage{array}
     - \usepackage{multirow}
+---

-abstract: "The HMP metagenomes mock pilot is a project with metagenomic shotgun sequences from a controlled microbiota community (with 22 known microbial species).
+The HMP metagenomes mock pilot is a project with metagenomic shotgun sequences from a controlled microbiota community (with 22 known microbial species).
 Two datasets are available: even and staggered mock communities.
-These controlled datasets are available in [*EBI metagenomics* database](https://www.ebi.ac.uk/metagenomics/projects/SRP004311).\\

-We analyzed these datasets with the workflow available with ASaiM Galaxy instance and compared taxonomic and functional results with the ones obtained with [*EBI metagenomics* pipeline (version 1.0)](https://www.ebi.ac.uk/metagenomics/pipelines/1.0).\\
+These controlled datasets are available in [*EBI metagenomics* database](https://www.ebi.ac.uk/metagenomics/projects/SRP004311).
+We analyzed these datasets with the workflow available with ASaiM Galaxy instance and compared taxonomic and functional results with the ones obtained with [*EBI metagenomics* pipeline (version 1.0)](https://www.ebi.ac.uk/metagenomics/pipelines/1.0).
 Details about these analyses (workflows, scripts, results, parameters, ...) are available on a [dedicated GitHub repository](https://github.com/ASaiM/hmp_mock_tests).
-"
----

 # Data